lonkly/SwiftUI-Flows/README.md

 # SwiftUI Flows

 ### A cross-Apple-platform library enabling the native SwiftUI for presenting multiple:
-- Full-screens,
+- Full-screens
-- Sheet-styled modals,
+- Sheet-styled modals
-- custom-size models,
+- Сustom-sized models
-- Popovers *at the same time*.
+- Popovers

 ## Why SwiftUIFlows?
 - Extract navigation from the Views
-- Do it declaratively, no need to introduce tedious flags `@State private var isPresentingMyScreen = false` anymore.
+- Do it declaratively, no need to introduce tedious flags `@State private var isPresentingMyScreen = false` anymore
-- Yes, finally you can show up to 9 modals in the view and present/dismiss them at any time!
+- Yes, finally you can show up to 9 modals in the view and present/dismiss them at any time
-- Writing Flows is so simple they will actually take considerably less time to implement at scale because you don't need to write callbacks and dismissals yourself.
+- Writing Flows is so simple they will actually take considerably less time to implement at scale because you don't need to write callbacks and dismissals yourself
 - Customizable popups

 ## Features:
 - Structured concurrency
 - Lightweight, no dependencies, made with KISS in mind
-- Works on Mac/iOS.
+- Works on Mac/iOS
 - Native Fullscreen based on ZStack (much better than out-of-the-box ones)
 - Native Popups based on ZStack
 - Endless possibilities for customization